gianluca-mascolo/LPIC3-lab/cluster-iscsi/README.md

 - `-t cluster_name:fs_name` be sure to use the same cluster name as shown by `pcs status`
 - `-j 2` number of nodes
-- `-J 16` journal size in megabytes. this is replicate on any node by the number of nodes. using a small value of 16MB is enough for labs
+- `-J 16` journal size in megabytes. this is replicate on any node by the number of nodes. using a small value of 16MB is enough for labs (default is 128MB)
 ```
 [root@centosbox01 ~]# mkfs.gfs2 -t labcluster:volgfs -j 2 -J 16 /dev/vgclvm/lvclvm
 /dev/vgclvm/lvclvm is a symbolic link to /dev/dm-0